About the School

-All teaching will be carried out through the medium of the English Language apart from Romanian that will be taught as first language.
-The school will employ teachers from the United Kingdom alongside international teachers with relevant experience in similar schools from all over the world.
+All teaching is carried out through the medium of the English Language apart from Romanian that is taught as first language.
+The school employs teachers from the United Kingdom alongside international teachers with relevant experience in similar schools from all over the world.
 All the teachers recruited locally will attend an intensive and comprehensive training programme, meant to provide them with all the necessary information and tools to enable them to embrace the educational approach promoted within our vision and aims.

 Students joining our school are stepping into a world of dreams and opportunities which can grow proportionally with their desire, effort, determination and ambition; they will be able to graduate with a portfolio of achievements recognized by top universities worldwide, including Romania.

-BIST will start in September 2019 and will enrol students with ages 4 – 13 years old (Reception – Year 9).
-We will have two sets per year group in the Primary School and one set per year group in the Secondary School.
+BIST is currently enrolling students with ages 4 – 16 years old (Reception – Year 11).
+In most year groups we have two sets per year group and we remain committed to keeping the class size low.
 The school will develop gradually and will eventually have two sets per year group for all classes.
-We estimate that we can reach full capacity (600 students) for this location by 2021.
+We estimate that we can reach full capacity (600 students) for this location by 2022.